-Security awareness and crime prevention programs are based upon a dual concept of eliminating or minimizing criminal opportunities whenever possible and encouraging students, faculty and staff to share the responsibility for their own safety and for others.
-Below is a list of the current Crime Prevention and Security Awareness projects and services provided by the Grayson College Police Department:
+Security awareness and crime prevention programs are based upon a dual concept of eliminating or minimizing criminal opportunities whenever possible and encouraging students, faculty and staff to share the responsibility for their own safety and for others'.
+Below is a list of the current Crime Prevention and Security Awareness projects and services provided by the GCPD:

-Crime Awareness programs, including personal and property safety topics are presented by the police department every semester upon request.
+Crime Awareness programs, including personal and property safety topics are presented by the GCPD every semester upon request.
 Many programs are often a team effort between the police department and various other organizations and groups throughout the college community.
-Organizations can request programs to be presented to their group.
-Please email the College Police Department at police@grayson.edu to make a request.
+Organizations can request programs to be presented to their group by emailing the GCPD at police@grayson.edu.

 Crime prevention brochures and other printed materials are presented during each registration and orientation session.
-Crime awareness and crime prevention articles are also available upon request.
+Articles are also available upon request.

-Operation Identification: the engraving of serial numbers or owner recognized numbers on items of value and the cataloging of items.
-Tools are available for checkout at the College Police Department.
+Operation Identification: The engraving of serial numbers or owner recognized numbers on items of value and the cataloging of items.
+Tools are available for checkout at the GCPD.

-Lighting Surveys: Ongoing comprehensive lighting surveys of the entire campus including walkways, parking lots, sidewalks, etc. is conducted using a Greenlee digital light meter.
+Lighting Surveys: Ongoing comprehensive lighting surveys of the entire campus are conducted using a Greenlee digital light meter.
 Results are forwarded to Facilities Management for outage and/or deficiency correction.

-Maintenance and Repairs: The College Police Department and Facilities Management Office are watchful for safety and security considerations in campus maintenance.
-Inspections of campus facilities by College Police Department personnel are made regularly so repairs affecting safety or security can be made.
-Concerns regarding potential safety and security hazards may be reported to any of these groups, as well the Police Department at 903-463-8777.
+Maintenance and Repairs: The GCPD and Facilities Management Office are watchful for safety and security considerations in campus maintenance.
+Inspections of campus facilities by GCPD personnel are made regularly so repairs affecting safety or security can be made.
+Concerns regarding potential safety and security hazards may be reported to the GCPD at 903-463-8777.

-Lost & Found: The Office of Student Life maintains the college's Lost & Found.
-If you find an item on campus, please bring it to the Recreation Center, located on the second floor of the Student Life Center and give it to an employee of the department.
-If you have lost an item you can check with Lost & Found by coming to the Recreation Center or by calling 903-463-8633.
-Lost & Found hours of operation are Mon-Fri 7:30am-4:30pm (hours vary during summer semesters).
-Government identification, financial instruments (checks, credit cards, bank cards), or high value electronic equipment will be immediately turned over to the College Police Department for safe keeping.
-Items being turned over to the College Police will be entered into the secure evidence room for storage until the owner can pick up the item(s).
-Any person needing to retrieve property from the College Police Department must bring some form of recognized identification with them.
+Lost & Found: Maintained by The Office of Student Life, persons are asked to give found objects to Recreation Center employees located on the second floor of the Life Center.
+Lost item inquiries can be made in person or by calling 903-463-8633.
+Government identification, financial instruments (checks, credit cards, bank cards), or high value electronic equipment will be immediately turned over to the GCPD for safe keeping.
+Those items will be entered into the secure evidence room for storage until the owner can pick up the item(s).
+A recognized form of identification is needed to claim property from the GCPD.

-Vehicle Assists: Vehicle assistance is offered to individuals who need a battery jump, or have locked their keys inside their vehicle.
-To request assistance call 903-463-8777, give your name, vehicle information and location and assistance will be dispatched to your location.
+Vehicle Assists: Vehicle assistance is offered to individuals who need a battery jump or have locked their keys inside their vehicle.
+Persons requesting assistance should call 903-463-8777, give their name, vehicle information and location and assistance will be dispatched to the location.

 Safe Walk Campus Escorts: Personal safety escorts are available upon request 24 hours a day.
-To request an escort call 903-463-8777.
-Give your name and nearest exit door to your location.
-An officer or PSO will meet you at the building and walk you to any area on campus.
+To request an escort, call 903-463-8777.
+Persons are required to provide name and nearest exit door to their location.
+An officer or PSO will meet the person at the building and walk him/her to any area on campus.

-Behavior Intervention Team (B.I.T.): This team reviews behavioral incidents and ensures a systematic response to students whose behavior may be disruptive or harmful to themselves or the Grayson College community, and assists in protecting health, safety, and welfare of students and other members of the Grayson College community.
+Behavior Intervention Team (BIT): This team reviews behavioral incidents and ensures a systematic response to students whose behavior may be disruptive or harmful to themselves or the Grayson College community, and assists in protecting health, safety, and welfare of students and other members of the Grayson College community.